-Description: The identifier for the programming problem associated with the event, if there are multiple problems in the current assignment.
+Description: The identifier for the programming problem associated with the event.
 Each unique problem must have its own identifier that is distinct from other identifiers in the same column that correspond to different problems.
+If a record specifying a ProblemID also specifies an AssignmentID, it means that the problem is part of the specified assignment.
+There is no requirement that problems are associated with an assignment: for example, a standalone practice problem might not be considered to be part of an assignment.